DearALICE

-DearALICE (Note: ALICE is an abbreviation for "A Love I Can't Explain". (see Name section)) (stylized as dearALICE) is a British boy band formed by South Korean agencies SM Entertainment and Kakao Entertainment, and British television production company Moon&Back Media.
-The group consists of members James Sharp, Dexter Greenwood, Oliver "Olly" Quinn, Reese Carter, and Blaise Noon.
-The members starred in the BBC One show Made in Korea: The K-Pop Experience, which followed 100 days of the members undergoing training in South Korea.
+DearALICE (Note: ALICE is an abbreviation for "A Love I Can't Explain". (see § Name)) (stylised as dearALICE) is a British boy band managed by Gamma and consists of members Dexter Greenwood, Oliver "Olly" Quinn, Reese Carter, and Blaise Noon.
+Formed by South Korean agencies SM Entertainment x Kakao Entertainment, and British television production company Moon&Back Media in 2024, the group starred in the BBC One show Made in Korea: The K-Pop Experience.
 They released their debut song "Ariana" on 21 February 2025.

 Name

-The name "DearALICE" (previously stylized as "Dear Alice") was revealed on 17 August 2024.
+The name "DearALICE" (previously stylised as "Dear Alice") was revealed on 17 August 2024.
 The band received inspiration for the group name after eating at a restaurant of the same name in Itaewon.
 The name is described as "a letter to their fans" with ALICE standing for "A Love I Can't Explain."

 History

 2023–2024: Formation

 In November 2023, SM Entertainment signed a partnership with British television production company Moon&Back Media to launch a new UK-based boy group.

-In July 2024, the reality show Made in Korea: The K-Pop Experience was announced to aired in August on BBC One and iPlayer.
+In July 2024, the reality show Made in Korea: The K-Pop Experience was announced to be aired in August on BBC One and iPlayer.
 The series consists of six episodes, each one showcasing the journey of the five British members joining a hundred-day long K-Pop training program in South Korea and their evaluations from Yoon Hee Jun, a director at SM's Artist Development Center.
 In August, through a press conference of the reality show in London, the group's name was announced and the five members were formally introduced to the public.